Child Custody

-Taunton Child Custody Lawyer
+Bristol County Child Custody Lawyer

-A Dedicated law office to Help You and Your Child Move Forward.
-Serving clients throughout Northfolk County, Plymouth County, Cape Cod & the South Shore Area
+A Dedicated Law Office to Help You and Your Child Move Forward.
+Serving Clients throughout Northfolk County, Plymouth County, Cape Cod & the South Shore Area

 If you are facing a child custody battle in Bristol County or Plymouth County, the most important thing you can do for yourself and your children is to retain legal representation.
 The stakes are high in child custody cases, and the outcome could decide your and your child’s future.

-Taunton family law attorney Rachel M. Matos is a dedicated advocate who will fight tirelessly for your legal rights and interests as a parent.
+Attorney Rachel M. Matos is a dedicated advocate who will fight tirelessly for your legal rights and interests as a parent.
 She will help you build a strong case for child custody based on your goals and needs, and she will also make sure the parenting plan serves these interests.

 The court can order sole custody held by only one parent or joint custody shared by both.
 For example, the court might award joint legal custody to one parent and sole physical custody to both.
 In such a situation, both parents have the right to make legal decisions for the children, but the children will reside primarily with one parent.